 Concrete Contractors Insurance

-Concrete contractors do a number of different jobs including applying concrete on construction projects; finishing concrete slabs and footings; constructing foundations, sidewalks, concrete patios, concrete parking lots, curbs, culverts and guttering; pumping concrete; concreting grout; applying shotcrete; and installing and finishing precast concrete.
+Concrete contractors do a number of different jobs including applying concrete on construction projects; finishing concrete slabs and footings; constructing foundations, sidewalks, concrete patios, concrete parking lots, curbs, culverts, and guttering; pumping concrete; concreting grout; applying shotcrete; and installing and finishing precast concrete.
 They are an integral part of most construction projects.
 If you are an independent concrete contractor or if you own a business that subcontracts this sort of work, you will need to build a suitable concrete contractors insurance portfolio to protect your business interests.
 An independent insurance agent can help.
+Are you in Nashville?

 Concrete Contractors in the U.S.: Industry Facts From IBISWorld, 2014